CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 <p align="center"><img src="https://github.com/DishaJindal/Project3-CUDA-Path-Tracer/blob/mesh-loading/img/Performance_Cache.PNG" width="300"/> </p>

 ## Bloopers
 Following are some of the bloopers.
 First one was caused when I used an offset of 0.00001f instead of 0.0001f.
-The second was when I gave the reverse of eta to the refract function instead of eta
+The second was when I gave the reverse of eta to the refract function instead of eta.
 <p align="center"><img src="https://github.com/DishaJindal/Project3-CUDA-Path-Tracer/blob/mesh-loading/img/Blooper1_0.00001.png" width="400"/>   <img src="https://github.com/DishaJindal/Project3-CUDA-Path-Tracer/blob/mesh-loading/img/Blooper2_inverse_eta.png" width="400"/> </p>